gerryw1389/gerryw1389.github.io/_posts/2016-05-30-how-to-restart-in-safe-mode-from-command-line.md

 2. Alternatively, follow the steps below to go the `BCDedit` route.
 Make sure to keep a backup of your `Bcdedit` settings before continuing.

    - Open either an elevated command prompt or a command prompt at boot.
 Run the following: `bcdedit` and take note of your {current} settings.
-NOTE: Under the Windows Boot Loader sections, make note of the identifier value (ex: {current}) for the OS description (ex: Windows 7) that you want to use in steps c, d, or e below.
+   - Under the Windows Boot Loader sections, make note of the identifier value (ex: {current}) for the OS description (ex: Windows 7) that you want to use in steps c, d, or e below.

 3. Do either step below for what you would like to do.